shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Reaching down, she clasped the boots shut.
 The world around her demanded her attention.
 The door, it creaked?
 Even when shut and stationary?
 The wind blew through its cracks, around the workshop, and out the window, pushing the pane ever so slightly to make occasional scraping noises, and jittering the jars ever so slightly.
 The whipper-whirls outside were singing their nightly songs from their nests all the way down by the river.
 And the townsfolk!
 The walls usually muffled their voices into unintelligible murmurs, but now they were unmistakable whispers.

 Sure, she was turning into a cat, bit by bit, but only her feet had turned so far.
-Nothing to be alarmed about.
+Nothing to be alarmed about, right?

 “Is this what it’s like to be Wryonin, all the time?”
 She wondered.
 She said it out loud, but this time, she didn’t hear her own voice.
 She got up and stomped around the workshop.
 No noise.
 She took her screwdriver and tapped it on the counter.
 No noise.
 She picked up the frozen wolf foot, and smashed it with a hammer.
 No noise.
 She picked up an ice shard and threw it at the door.
 It made a small *PIP* when it hit, and a small *PAT* when it fell to the floor.

 She sat down and unlatched the boots.
-Immediately the world fell silent, and her breathing spoke up again.
+Immediately the world fell silent, and she could hear her own breathing again.

 “You give super hearing and silent stepping!
 That’s wonderful!”
 Ersatzica slipped the boots off.
 “You have such an amazing effect.
-Whoever gets you is going to really enjoy…”
+Whoever gets you is going to really enjoy… uh…”

 The orange fur crept up her thighs.
 It was almost to her waist.

 “Oh, and you also turn wolves into cats?”
 She brushed the transition line with her paw, as if she was pulling a skirt down.
 “You have more effects than most.
 You really are quite special.”
 She whimpered.
 The orange fur didn’t stop advancing.
 “But you can stop now.
 I took you off, that means you have to stop effecting me.”

 Ersatzica jumped off her stool and walked away from the boots.
 The orange fur kept advancing.
-“This isn’t right.”
+“This isn’t right.
+This isn’t right.”
 She insisted.

 The boots gave off warm, positive vibes.
 They offered her a consoling, welcoming hug.

-“No, no, no.” Ersatzica frantically threw open her cupboards.
+“No no no no no.” Ersatzica frantically threw open her cupboards.
 “This can’t be happening.”
 She pulled out a lock that was rusted shut and quickly strapped it to her waist.
-“This ends now.”
+“Help me out here, Ordaent.”

 A blue shimmer crossed the lock.
 It seemed to bolt shut tighter than it already was.
 The strap around Ersatzica’s waist tightened like thorny vines.

 Still, the orange fur advanced from her legs to her waist, crossing under the strap into her belly and over her scar.
 In fact, it sped up, reaching her tail and quickly turning it from black to orange, and topping it off with a red tuft.

 She grabbed her tail in shock.
 It was a cat’s tail.
 “I didn’t need *this*!
+I didn’t *want* this!
 I just wanted to fit into the boots!”

-Her eyes widened.
-Of course!
+Her eyes widened. *Of course!
 You don’t put Ordaent’s Lock on the victim of the heirloom, you put it on the heirloom itself!
-That’ll stop its effects!
+That’ll stop its effects!*

 She unstrapped herself and strapped the boots together.
 The boots protested as she strapped them to the lock, and it broke her heart to do so, but she couldn’t be a cat.
-Usually transformation heirlooms reversed their transformation when taken off or removed, but if this one wasn’t going to, she had to take every measure she could to protect herself.
+She just couldn’t.
+Usually transformation heirlooms reversed their transformation when taken off or removed, but if this one wasn’t going to do that, she had to take every measure she could to protect herself.
 Even if that meant making an heirloom unhappy.

 Remorsefully, the boots accepted the lock’s effects.
 The blue shimmer on the boots dimmed.

 But the transformation didn’t slow.
 In fact, it got more painful.
 The skin near the base of her tail peeled off, dangling on her back as the transformation continued.

 “I’m sorry!
 I’m sorry!”
 Ersatzica cried.
 She unstrapped the lock from the boots, letting the lock slip off her desk and clang onto the floor.
 The blue shimmer returned to the boots.
-“Please stop!
-Please just stop!”
+“Please stop! *Please* just stop!”

 *AWOOO—* She turned her muzzle up to cry for help, but stopped herself.
 What if she was a cat when help came?
 How would the others respond?
 There’s no way to know.
 If they thought she was a cat, they might kill her on the spot.
 Best to wait it out, and figure it out from there.
 She put the boots on, and latched them up.
 Now she could let out all the howls of pain she wanted without attracting unwanted attention.